The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 Whereas a top academic index would simply mean top grades and test scores, nowadays that’s no longer the case.
 Too many students have 4.0’s and strong SAT scores to make those academic stats the norm, and instead you now have to do much more on top of that to get in.

 In fact, it’s not unusual to see high school students with anywhere from 10-15 different extracurriculars on their resume (15!?
 How on earth do you do 15 activities, you might ask?) on their application to demonstrate the degree of their involvement.
 At the end of the day, you have to understand that admissions officers accept applications, they don’t necessarily admit students.
 And so how you market yourself in your application through your extracurricular “hook” matters.
+That’s where we as college admissions come in to package a student into Ivy League material that’s highly marketable to admissions officers.

-At AdmissionSight, we work with you to first and foremost develop your extracurricular “hook” to differentiate your profile through guided recommendations and unique strategies, formulate a proper academic study plan for you to gain regional or national recognition in different academic competitions, work with you to conduct an original research project to get published, help you accepted into prestigious summer programs, guide you through building your own award winning nonprofit organization, formulate unique essays and narratives for college applications, and so much more.
+At AdmissionSight, we work with you to first and foremost develop your extracurricular “hook” to differentiate your profile through guided recommendations and unique strategies, formulate a proper academic study plan for you to gain regional or national recognition in different academic competitions, work with you to conduct an original research project to get published and compete in national science fair competitions, help you accepted into prestigious summer programs, guide you through building your own award winning nonprofit organization, formulate unique essays and narratives for college applications, and so much more.
+We help you develop a strong academic and extracurricular profile so that our students can compete against the country’s best and brightest.

 Academic Competitions and Unique Extracurriculars